 I don’t really save things for special occasions, which might seem irresponsible, but let’s talk this out for a second.
 How many of you have a stash of bath products somewhere in your drawer that you’ve barely used?
 A special skirt in your closet that only sees daylight once a year?
 A pile of gift cards set aside because you’re waiting for just the right item to buy, and ughhh what if I buy that cute West Elm kitchen thing but a cuter West Elm kitchen thing comes out next month?

 I KNOW!
 It’s anxiety inducing.

 Jack bought me a candle.
 Jack bought me a candle because I threw a link in an email with the subject “you can buy me this candle if you want to.”
-Gift shopping – he admits – is neither his strength nor his favorite pastime, so I try to eliminate all of the guesswork by shooting him links in an email.
+Gift shopping – he admits – is neither his strength nor his favorite pastime, so I help him out and try to eliminate some guesswork.

 I love the overpriced candle.
 I burn it while I write.
 If I’m working late at night, I light a candle and pull up my slow jams grooveshark playlist (Climax by Usher is on there, highly recommend) and it gives my office the perfect chill vibe for writing.

 Jack walked in and goes, “Wow, you’re really burning the candle.
 Have you thought about using it sparingly?”

 And while I am all about simple, non-excessive living, I said no. This candle – this tiny, inanimate object in a jar – brings happiness to my day.
 It evokes a sense of pleasure while I write.
 I like lighting it.
 I like smelling it.
 I like looking at it.
 When I’ve used it up, I can either be sad that it’s gone, or I can be thankful for all of the joy that candle brought me.
 This is not a metaphor for something deeper!
 I’m actually, very seriously, just talking about my favorite candle.